milanwiedemann/milanwiedemanncom/content/media.md

 # Videos of workshops

+Here is a video I created for the [Changing Lives](https://www.torch.ox.ac.uk/event/changing-lives-0) workshop where experts from different fields discussed how children growing up in adversity can thrive in Britain.
-Here is a video from the [Changing Lives](https://www.torch.ox.ac.uk/event/changing-lives-0) workshop that I created for the [The Oxford Research Centre in the Humanities Humanities Divison (TORCH)](https://www.torch.ox.ac.uk/).
+This video was created for the [The Oxford Research Centre in the Humanities Humanities Divison (TORCH)](https://www.torch.ox.ac.uk/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DgIbg_qu4m4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>